data1010/data1010.github.io/setup.md

 ## Download

-You can download Julia from http://julialang.org/downloads.
-I recommend Julia 1.0.1 for this class.
-Also, use the standard download link you see on that page, rather than JuliaPro or any other distribution.
+If you want to set up Julia on your machine, download the version from [https://julialang.org/downloads](http://julialang.org/downloads).
+Also, use the standard download link you see on that page, rather than JuliaPro or the conda distribution.

 ## Julia and Python